DaltonHart/garnet/readme.md

 ## Warning about the Asset Pipeline and `ENV`

-If you interpolate `ENV` values, asset compilation will result in these values being hardcoded in `.css` and `.js` files, since the object references will be evaluated at when assets compile.
+If you interpolate `ENV` values, asset compilation will result in these values being hardcoded in `.css` and `.js` files, since the object references will be evaluated at and then 'hardcoded' when assets compile.
 Beware of this!

-# Troubleshooting

 ## Metrics

-- `rake -T metrics`
+> `heroku run rake -T metrics`

-- cron job updates nightly, see config/schedule.rb
+## Scheduled Tasks
+- The heroku scheduler addon will run the following two `rake` tasks: `attendance:mark_absent` at 12:00PM (EST) and `bundle exec rake metrics:generate` at 1:00AM (EST)

 ### Sandi Metz rules